lsampaioweb/spring-boot-tutorial/documentation/spring/basic/logs.md

 1. No additional dependencies are required as the log library is included in the `spring-boot-starter` dependency.

-1. Add the path for the log configuration file in the `application.properties`.
+1. Add the path for the log configuration file in the `application.yml`.

     Ensure the log configuration file is located inside the resources folder.
 To enhance organization, we have included a log folder.

-    ```bash
-    logging.config=classpath:log/logback-spring.xml
+    ```yml
+    logging:
+      config: "classpath:log/logback-spring.xml"
     ```

     The main sections of the configuration file include: